kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 ---
-description: "Explains Kora compile-time dependency injection container, components, modules, factories, tags, lifecycle, graph resolution, and dependency wrappers.
-Use when working with @KoraApp, @Component, @Module, @KoraSubmodule, @Root, @Tag, @DefaultComponent, ValueOf."
+description: "Explains Kora compile-time dependency injection container, components, modules, factory modules, tags, conditions, lifecycle, graph resolution, and dependency wrappers.
+Use when working with @KoraApp, @Component, @Module, @KoraSubmodule, @FactoryModule, @Root, @Tag, @DefaultComponent, @Conditional, ValueOf."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora compile-time dependency injection container, components, modules, factories, tags, lifecycle, graph resolution, and dependency wrappers; key triggers include @KoraApp, @Component, @Module, @KoraSubmodule, @Root, @Tag, @DefaultComponent, ValueOf, All, PromiseOf."
+  use_when: "Use this file for Kora docs or implementation questions about Kora compile-time dependency injection container, components, modules, factory modules, tags, conditions, lifecycle, graph resolution, and dependency wrappers; key triggers include @KoraApp, @Component, @Module, @KoraSubmodule, @FactoryModule, @Root, @Tag, @DefaultComponent, @Conditional, ValueOf, All, PromiseOf, GraphInterceptor, KoraApplication.run."
 ---

 The dependency container is the core of the `Kora` framework.
 It builds the dependency graph, validates it,